 Childminders generally charge an hourly rate, this can vary depending on hours, age and whether they offer discounts if the family is using the service for more than one child.
 Average cost per hour currently stands between £5.50 & £6.50 per hour.

 7. Can a childminder provide the Free Early Years 2, 3 & 4 year funded places?

 Childminders can provide 3 & 4 Year Funded places - 3 & 4 Year Old Free Early Years Funding (including 30 hours childcare) Childminder who have a Outstanding or Good Ofsted rating can offer 2 year funded places, to find out more 2 Year Old Education & Childcare Funding childminder registered to offer 2 year funded places - Childcare Providers Search

 Pre-school groups, also known as playgroups provide play time and often early years education to under fives.
 Groups which are open for two hours, or more, a day must be registered with OFSTED

-Most pre-schools will take your child between the ages of two and a half and five years old, although some will take two year olds and are open term time only, they offer morning or afternoon sessions lasting between two and a half to three hours, are mostly non profit making and run by a committee of volunteers.
+Most pre-schools will take your child between the ages of three and five years old, although some will take two year olds and are open term time only, they offer morning or afternoon sessions lasting between two and a half to three hours, are mostly non profit making and run by a committee of volunteers.

 Pre schools registered to claim the early years free entitlement can offer early years free entitlement to children the term following their third birthday or second birth if the child is eligible for a 2 year funded place.
-For further information please contact us on 0118 9373777 (Option 2) alternatively you could contact the Early Years Helpline on 0118 9372560.
+For further information please contact us on 0118 9373777 (Option 2).

 Pre-schools can provide 3 & 4 Year Funded places - 3 & 4 Year Old Free Early Years Funding (including 30 hours childcare)